ffrgb/meshviewer/README.md

       { "site": "ffeh", "name": "Entenhausen" ),
       { "site": "ffgt", "name": "Gothamcity" },
       { "site": "ffal", "name": "Atlantis" }
     ]

+## supportedLocale (array)

+Add supported locale (with matching language file in locales/*.json) and it will be matched against the browser language setting.
+Fallback is the first language in the array.

+Example for `supportedLocale`:

+    "supportedLocale": [
+      "en",
+      "de"
+    ]

 ## Sponsoring / Supporting